 As usual I started the process off by researching the ‘right way’ as much as I could.
 While I looked at a ton of materials as I nailed down the process I describe below these two things mattered most.

 The Official Aston Martin Workshop Manual Section 7.01 Automatic transmission actually contains a better than average description of the process.
 Not entirely correct, but a good start.
 You can read the information here.
-One of the most daunting steps that they lead off is ‘Remove the Right Hand Exhaust Pipe’.
-Yikes.
+One of the most daunting steps that they lead off with is ‘Remove the Right Hand Exhaust Pipe’.
+Yikes!
 The good news is that you can accomplish the task with it in place, and can skip that step.
-In fact Aston just cribbed their instructions from the company that makes the transmission for them, ZF.
+In fact Aston just cribbed their instructions from the company that makes the transmission for them – ZF.

-I then tracked down the official ZF 6HP26 service manual.
+I then tracked down the official ZF 6HP26 service guide.
 You can read it here.
-They provide a much clearer and comphrehensive set of instructions one you figure out their guide.
+They provide a much clearer and comprehensive set of instructions one you figure out their guide.
 I’ve boiled their process down into my instructions below.

 I also found a ZF ‘presentation’ that appears to be something used in a “Train the mechanics” scenario (which was terrific).
 It covers the process listed in the ZF Service Manual, but augmented and laid out with interesting photos and facts (find it here).
 Again, I absorbed this into my process below.

 Ultimately it was pretty clear what needed done and how to do it properly.
-If you trust me that I did all the research right, the official Aston1936 guide is presented below for your use [and comments to further refine].
+If you trust me that I did all the research right, the official Aston1936 guide is presented below for your use [and I request your comments to further refine].

 While the video series (presented below) is an epic 2+ hour journey in detail through the four phases of the project (prep, draining, assembling, refilling) I am going to make my own life a bit easier in the written articles, covering each step individually and linking them together so you can follow along like a workshop manual.
 This main article will be serving as the ‘Index’ and below are links to all the steps:

 - Parts needed